 If you’re planning to travel to the Faroe Islands, particularly the northern isles including beautiful Kalsoy, you will want to crash in Klaksvik for a night (trust me… it is such a cool second-city!).

 Our recommended place to stay is Hotel Klaksvik.
-They have a good breakfast, slightly outdated but comfortable rooms, and a really wonderful hospitality.
+They have a good breakfast, slightly outdated but comfortable rooms, and really wonderful hospitality.
 There are restaurants and pubs nearby.
 Click here to check rates and availability.

 The View (Vagar)